 Personal Income Tax Relief Cap

-The tax relief cap is to keep our tax system progressive.
 Nonetheless, even with the cap, our tax burden remains competitive.

 The tax relief cap does not apply to the tax deduction for donation.
 This deduction is not a personal income tax relief.